turnerlabs/tcoe-interviews/scenarios/androidplayground/README.md

-# UI Challenge
+# Android Challenge

 In this challenge, your task is to test an Android for proper UI functionality.

-## Instructions

-Create a fork in your account, perform the following tasks, and then submit a pull request back to this repository.

 ## What you will be building